bleepr/bleepr.github.io/theo.markdown

 ---
 layout: page
 title: "Theo"
-description: "I did the hardware-y things"
+description: "Hardware Engineering"
 header-img: "img/pcb.gif"
 ---

 ## My Role
 My role in the team was to determine the appropriate hardware to use for our device, come up with a design for the device, build breadboard prototypes at various stages of the course, and to construct the final device using a custom PCB and 3D printed case.
+The hardware role naturally involved working very closely with our firmware engineer, Scott.
+Some of our work overlapped, but I will focus mainly on the hardware tasks that I completed to avoid duplication in our reports.

 ## Initial Work
 During the development of our project plan, I was involved in trying to interface the mbed development board (Nordic Semiconductor NRF51-DK) with the hardware components which we wanted to use.
 We were able to demonstrate communication with the board from our server, and to the server from the board.
 This used a "relay", which was created using a Raspberry Pi 2, to connect the board to the server.
 The board connected to the relay with bluetooth, and the relay then connected to the server over its internet connection.